Chandradev737/ML_Algo/README.md

 # ML_Algo
-basic ml techniques
-In decision tree algoriyhm i used graphviz to show the flowchart, if you also wanna see the same result you also have to install it
+In decision tree algorithm i used graphviz to show the flowchart, if you also wanna see the same result you also have to install it